khusmann/bt-ht-n76/README.md

 [some assorted notes I made](NOTES.md) while poking around that might be useful to somebody.

-Unfortunately I don't have much time...
+Unfortunately I don't have much time to go much further on this project for now, and need to catch up on other things...
 Anyone who can contribute, please jump in!
+I'll be able to circle back in a bit.

 ## Where to go from here

 The big feature I think is missing from these HTs is the ability to use the KISS protocol, so they can be used with OSS like APRSDroid.
-I think the best way to do this would be to write a little server that runs on the phone and listens for KISS packets, then translates them into the proper BT serial commands.
-This way, we can use the HT with any APRS program that supports KISS!
+I think the best way to do this would be to write a little TCP server that runs on the phone and listens for KISS packets, then translates them into the proper BT serial commands.
+This way, we can use the HT with any [APRS program that supports KISS over TCP](https://github.com/ge0rg/aprsdroid/issues/300)!

 (Side note: PLEASE DEMAND OF MANUFACTURERS THAT THEY SUPPORT KISS RIGHT OUT OF THE BOX.
 WE SHOULDN'T HAVE TO HACK TOGETHER SOLUTIONS LIKE THIS.
-SERIOUSLY, EMAIL THE SUPPORT TEAM OF YOUR DEVICE MANUFACTURER AND TELL THEM YOU REALLY WISH YOUR DEVICE HAD KISS)
+SERIOUSLY, EMAIL THE SUPPORT TEAM OF YOUR DEVICE MANUFACTURER RIGHT NOW AND TELL THEM YOU REALLY WISH YOUR DEVICE HAD KISS)

-But also, if we can figure out the full protocol, the sky's the limit for controlling and programming the device!
+But also, once we know the full protocol, the sky's the limit for controlling and programming the device!
 We could, for example, have web-based programmers that use the web serial API to program in repeater settings, you could have a web-based APRS interface, etc. etc. etc.